Ashok Kumar: Debut and breakthrough (1936–1942)

-His breakthrough came the same year with another Franz Osten's film Achhut Kannya which was a reformist piece featuring a Brahmin boy falling in love with a girl from the so-called untouchables in Indian society.
+His breakthrough came the same year with another Franz Osten film, Achhut Kannya, a reformist piece featuring a Brahmin boy falling in love with a girl from the so-called untouchables in Indian society.

 After the huge box office success of Achhut Kanya, he delivered a hat-trick of silver jubilee hits with Kangan (1939), Bandhan (1940) and Jhoola (1941), all opposite Leela Chitnis.